YottaDB/YDBDoc/ProgGuide/commands.rst

 **JOB Implications for Directories**

-By default, YottaDB/GT.M uses the current working directory of the parent process for the working directory of the initiated process.
+By default, YottaDB uses the current working directory of the parent process for the working directory of the initiated process.

-If the files specified by processparameters, do not exist, and YottaDB/GT.M does not have permission to create them, the JOBed process terminates.
+If the files specified by processparameters, do not exist, and YottaDB does not have permission to create them, the JOBed process terminates.
 When the corresponding files are in the current working directory, the OUTPUT, INPUT, and ERROR processparameters do not require a full pathname.

 +++++++++++++++++++++++++
 JOB processparameters
 +++++++++++++++++++++++++

-The following sections describe the processparameters available for the JOB command in YottaDB/GT.M.
+The following sections describe the processparameters available for the JOB command in YottaDB.

 **CMD[LINE]="strlit"**